Alfresco/acs-deployment/docs/helm/upgrades.md

 ## To be released (likely 7.0.0)

-Due to breaking changes the next version  will be a major release
+Due to breaking changes the next version will be a major release.

-### Msteams chart rename
+### MSTeams chart rename

 The previous `ms-teams-service` subchart has been renamed to `alfresco-connector-msteams` to better reflect the product name during the